project-flexos/asplos22-ae/README.md

 On the software side, This artifact was tested on Debian 11.1 and Linux version `5.10.70-1`.
 However, we expect that it should run on many more recent or slightly older Debian releases.

-Note that these are not the minimal requirements to run FlexOS, they are only necessary to reproduce the paper's results.
+All docker guests use Debian 10; this is a hard requirement.

 ### 3.2.
 Isolation of Cores